gamblevore/speedie/README.md

 But for others, the small community is the largest factor.
 For some, without existing code to include, it will slow down your development too much.
 For others, a small community will slow down development, but not too much.

 And some may prefer a small community.
 Perhaps a student or someone who enjoys learning new things.
 You will just want to explore.
-And speedie does have a nice bunch of [example] (Examples/) - [projects](GameExamples/) already, to learn from.
+And speedie does have a nice bunch of [example](Examples/) - [projects](GameExamples/) already, to learn from.